ObadiaH123/favourite-band-project/README.md

 {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
 ## Known Bugs
-{For this, the website does not contain download button and so meanwhile the user should resort to youtube downloads. the list of favourite song by sauti sol is just but a few, and to view more of this you should go to a tab at the bottom written "view more"}
+{For this, the website does not contain download button and so meanwhile the user should resort to youtube downloads. the list of favourite song by sauti sol is just but a few, and to view more of this you should go to a tab at the bottom written "view more" taking you to sauti sol channel in youtube}
 ## Technologies Used
 {languages used is CSS and HTML}
 ## Support and contact details